ulfschneider/ulf.website/content/posts/journal/2020-12-29-letterspacing-code.md

 ---
 title: Letterspacing of code elements
 ---
-Widening the letterspacing of `<code>` elements in the flow of text nicely emphasizes the *code-nature* of the element without using a monospace font or a different color.
+Widening the letterspacing of `<code>` elements in the flow of text nicely emphasizes the *code-nature* of the element without using a different font or a different color.
 I think it works for a sans-serif font but not so well for a serif.
+It is of use when having the same font for text and code.
+For example, you can easily have your text set with [iA Writer Quattro](https://ia.net/writer/blog/a-typographic-christmas), and use the very same typeface for your code elements.

-The visual effect is subtle yet noticable while reading through the text.
+The visual effect is subtle yet noticable.
 Also, I´m lowering the `font-size` property of the `<code>` a bit, to accomodate for the enhanced letter-spacing and to create a little more distinction.

 Take care not to apply the technique for multi-line code-blocks, as the widened letterspacing will occupy too much space in that case and make the legibility difficult.